AlessioMinerva/TerraformAKS/README.md

 This module introduces several key improvements and refinements over the original structure:

+- **Environment Configuration**: Instead of using separate folders for `staging` and `dev`, this module supports environment-specific configuration via separate variable files and pipeline deployment.
 - **Dynamic Subscription Retrieval**: Azure subscription information is dynamically retrieved using the `azurerm_subscription` data source, removing the need to hardcode subscription IDs.
 - **Role Assignment**: Adds a dedicated `azurerm_role_assignment` block to assign the `Key Vault Secrets Officer` role to the authenticated client:
   ```hcl